pbnazrin/pbnazrin/README.md

 # 🎯 Career Direction

-I'm currently transitioning from **Frontend Engineering into AI/ML Engineering**, with a focus on building production-ready AI systems.
+I'm currently transitioning from **Fullstack Engineering into AI/ML Engineering**, with a focus on building production-ready AI systems.

 I'm particularly interested in opportunities involving: